Sivakumar3695/CNN-MNIST/README.md

 Once the training for a new model is done, the following details will be provided:
 1. Accuracy
 2. Prediction
-3. Loss at the end of training
+3. Loss at the end of the training
 4. Time taken for the process to complete.

 Following packages are prerequisites to run this project:
-1. matplotlib - to generate Means Loss Vs Training Epoch graph, Mean activation value of every channel in a given layer for feature visualization in bar graph formay
+1. Matplotlib - to generate Means Loss Vs Training Epoch graph, Mean activation value of every channel in a given layer for feature visualization in bar graph format
-2. keras - to load MNIST training and test dataset
+2. Keras - to load MNIST training and test dataset
-3. numpy - to carry out vectorised implementation.
+3. NumPy - to carry out vectorised implementation.
-4. opencv - to process custom images provided for digit recognition, to generate feature visualization images based on the Numpy vector data
+4. OpenCV - to process custom images provided for digit recognition, to generate feature visualization images based on the Numpy vector data
-5. scipy - scipy.ndimage is needed to calculate the centre of mass for a custom handwritten digit to align the digit in the same way MNIST dataset handles.
+5. SciPy - scipy.ndimage is needed to calculate the centre of mass for a custom handwritten digit to align the digit in the same way the MNIST dataset handles.

    Important details from MNIST dataset: "
         1. All images are size normalized to fit in a 20x20 pixel box
-        2. Digits are centered in a 28x28 image using the center of mass
+        2. Digits are centred in a 28x28 image using the centre of mass
-        3. Digits are written in white color in black background"
+        3. Digits are written in white colour in black background"

-Based on this information, the user provided input images are altered to make them predictable by the pre-trained model.
+Based on this information, the user-provided input images are altered to make them predictable by the pre-trained model.

 # Training a model
 To keep things simple, 3 pre-trained models are already available in the repo.